Hot Springs, Montana

 What does trip look like?
 What are the details?

-Arrival: You may arrive anytime the afternoon of Sunday, September 10th.
+Arrival: You may arrive anytime after 4pm the afternoon of Sunday, May 5th.
 Options: Fly into Missoula International Airport, where you can rent a car.
 Or we might be able to pick you up for an extra fee if time and space allows (we will NOT have a rental van, just our Honda!).
 Note: We are happy to help you find carpool or rental friends to save gas and costs

-Sunday: We will settle in for an orientation, dinner by Liz, evening class on the Heart of Healing, and of course a good hot soak.
+Sunday: We will settle in for a short yoga class, an orientation, dinner, and of course a good hot soak.

-Monday: Morning hot soak, coffee or tea, then Breakfast (included), workshop on detoxification, lunch break, more soak time, afternoon slow flow body movement, dinner by Liz, more soak time.
+Monday: Morning meditation, hot soak, coffee or tea, then Breakfast (included), workshop on health and healing, lunch break, more soak time, afternoon slow flow body movement, dinner by Liz, more soak time.

-Tuesday: Morning coffee or tea, then Breakfast (included), soaking time, then drive to Rainbow Lake for swim and short hike to waterfall.
-Lunch and soak at Wild Horse Hot Springs.
+Tuesday: Morning meditation and body movement, coffee or tea, then Breakfast (included), soaking time.
+Nutrition workshop (non-dogmatic!).
 Body movement class, then dinner by Roy.

-Wednesday: Morning coffee or tea, then Breakfast, soaking time, then one hour drive to bison range.
-(Bring lunch).
-Later we will have a nutrition class and then dinner (Liz).
+Wednesday: Morning coffee or tea, meditation, body movement, then Breakfast, soaking time, morning workshop on cancer prevention.
+Then after lunch, one hour drive to bison range.
+Dinner.

-Thursday: Morning coffee or tea, then Breakfast (included), Syme’s Social Soak time, Anaerobic fermentation cooking class by Liz, or other activity, body movement class, then dinner on our own or out together.
+Thursday: Morning meditation, coffee or tea, then Breakfast (included), Syme’s Social Soak time, then breakfast, Anaerobic fermentation cooking class by Liz, or other activity, body movement class, then dinner on our own or out together.

-Saturday: Morning coffee or tea, breakfast (included), morning hike, end of trip.
+Saturday: Morning coffee or tea, yoga, breakfast (included), yoga, depart.

 Your guides: Liz Gross and Roy Holman

 Your guides will be Liz Gross and Roy Holman.
 Both have a passion for assisting people in healing and awakening.
-Liz uses a variety of techniques, tools, and technologies for healing, and Roy has over 20 years of teaching body movement, meditation and healing.
+Liz is an amazing intuitive healer, and uses a variety of techniques, tools, and technologies for healing, and Roy has over 20 years of teaching body movement, meditation and healing.